-There is increased interest in the association of vascular disease with COPD and pneumonia, but there is a lack of research in this area with patients with bronchiectasis.
+Interest in the association of vascular disease with COPD and pneumonia has increased, but there is a lack of research in this area with patients with bronchiectasis.

 The study included 400 patients.
-There was pre-existing vascular disease before the diagnosis of bronchiectasis in 44 patients (11%) and vascular disease occurred after the diagnosis of bronchiectasis after a mean of 9.4 years, 95% confidence interval (6.0-12.8) years in 45 patients (11%).
-Independent factors associate with all cause vascular disease after the diagnosis of bronchiectasis were male sex, hypertension, being on long term statin therapy and having moderate severity bronchiectasis or worse.
+There was preexisting vascular disease (ie, before the diagnosis of bronchiectasis) in 44 patients (11%), and vascular disease occurred after the diagnosis of bronchiectasis after a mean of 9.4 years (95% CI, 6.0-12.8 years) in 45 patients (11%).
+Independent factors associated with all-cause vascular disease after the diagnosis of bronchiectasis included male sex, hypertension, receiving long-term statin therapy, and having moderate-severity bronchiectasis or worse.

 In conclusion, bronchiectasis severity is independently associated with the development of vascular disease after the diagnosis of bronchiectasis.
 Future studies addressing the impact of primary and secondary prevention are warranted.